+Not all coffee capsules are created the same.
 Good coffee capsule and pod production requires more than just roasting, grinding, and packing coffee into pods and capsules.
 It also requires an extra step to make sure the density of the ground coffee is optimal for capsule and pod brewing.
-To understand how density works and its role, we must look at the following:
+This process is called densification, which occurs immediately after grinding.
+To understand how densification works and its role, we must look at the following:

-- The use of water pressure in capsule and pod coffee makers and how density is a factor to increase extraction
+The use of water pressure in capsule and pod coffee makers and how densification acts like tamping to create better extraction.

 Densification is not a new concept.
 Tamping an espresso is basically a form of densification.
-It not only serves to fit more coffee (and dissolvable solids) into the portafilter, but also provides the resistance needed for the hot water to forcefully extract the crema and volatiles in such a short brew time.
+In the case of tamping, it not only serves to fit more coffee (and dissolvable solids) into the espresso machine portafilter, but also provides the resistance needed for the water pressure to forcefully extract the flavor and oils trapped inside the coffee particles.